The Bittersweet Truth - How Processed Foods & Sugar Creates the Top 10 Chronic Diseases We Die Of

 Once a luxury commodity, sugar has transformed into a staple of diets the world over.
 That’s no accident.
 Technological advancements in sugar extraction and processing efficiency has led to a massive surge in production, incalculable profits for BIG SUGAR, and thanks to food lobbyists in Washington, sugar has now found its way into an increasing number of foods and beverages but with dire consequences to human health over time.

-It’s important to note, when we look at the science behind these eight pathologies, we discover that none of them respond to any pharmaceutical intervention or medication, which is why people keep getting sicker despite the medications they’re prescribed and doctors best efforts.
-By contrast, all eight of these pathologies respond to very well to nutrition.
+It’s important to note, when we look at the science behind these eight pathologies, we discover that none of them respond to any pharmaceutical intervention or medication, which is why people keep getting sicker despite the medications they’re prescribed and their doctor’s best efforts.
+By contrast, all eight of these pathologies are “nutrient sensing” which means they respond to very well to nutrition.

-In other words, only REAL FOOD (that which comes straight out of the Earth and is the elemental substrate the human body is made of) works in healing the human body and curing disease, not pharmaceuticals.
+In other words, only REAL FOOD (that which comes straight out of the Earth and is the elemental substrate the human body is made of) works in healing the human body and curing disease, not pharmaceuticals, which by contrast only manage symptoms, not actually restoring the body to a state of balance/health.

 I can say this unreservedly with confidence and no pharmaceutical company would be able to challenge it.
-Pharmaceutical companies direct to consumer advertising (a practice no other country permits), is nothing more than endless sales propaganda pretending symptoms are the disease.
+Pharmaceutical companies direct to consumer advertising (a practice no other country permits), is nothing more than endless sales propaganda pretending symptoms are the diseases they claim to be addressing.
 They’re not.
 High cholesterol and high blood pressure are not diseases, they are symptoms.
-Type 2 diabetes is not a disease, it is a symptom of a very poor diet.
+Type 2 diabetes is not a disease, it is a symptom of a very poor diet and a product of insulin resistance created by the consumption of too much sugar.
 I could go on and on, but I digress.

 Pharmaceutical intervention never addresses the root cause of the symptoms, only the symptoms themselves.
 Why?
 Because it’s a business model, not a health care model.
-The pharmaceutical companies answer to investors on Wall Street.
-If the goal is to create the greatest return on investment, why would a company ever create a drug that “cures” disease or “heals” the human body.
-The goal isn’t to cure; it’s to manage and mask symptoms and endlessly profit on the sales of pharmaceuticals to a naive public who has had almost all natural curative measures, functional medicine and holistic practices censored and/or shadowbanned making real medicinal cures almost impossible to find.
+I cannot state this anymore simply.
+The pharmaceutical companies answer to investors on Wall Street with the one objective they are responsible for.
+Creating the greatest return on investment, and we can’t do that creating a drug that “cures” disease or “heals” the human body.
+The goal isn’t to cure; it’s to manage and mask symptoms to endlessly profit on the sales of pharmaceuticals to a naive public who has had almost all natural curative measures, functional medicine and holistic practices censored and/or shadowbanned making real medicinal cures almost impossible to find.

 In previous articles on my website, specifically, THE IMPERATIVE TO TAKE CONTROL OF YOUR HEALTH, and another article, NATURAL FLAVORS ARE ANYTHING BUT NATURAL, I explain in great detail how Americans are currently the most unhealthy population in the entire world, with a healthcare system that despite being the most expensive in the world, provides the worst outcomes of any developed nation.